 To sum up, even as the blocks soared, Red Road struggled at ground level.
 Political, economic and social failure was the real design flaw.

 Our city has been really very good at bold ideas, big, massive gestures, one after the other, reinventions, rebirths, regenerations, renaissances, rebrandings.
 We gesture, gesticulate and gyrate like no other.
-It’s a repeating pattern, an addiction to spectacular history that, if Glasgow were a person, would have put it in therapy, or jail or intensive care long ago.
+It’s a repeating pattern, an addiction to spectacular history that, if Glasgow were a person, would have long ago landed it in therapy, or jail or intensive care.

 We’re BOLD.
 And yep – that is SO GLASGOW.